isomerpages/ura-lkywcp/_apply/2b-stage-b.md

 published: true
 ---

-##### Nominations for the LKY World City Prize 2026 will open soon!
+##### Nominations for the 2026 Prize will open soon.
 The Prize is awarded to cities only.

 #### **Stage B submission**